ionic-team/getting-started-iv-react/README.md

 };
 ```

-Next, add a state property to `useVault()` just like the other ones that exist:
+Next, add a state variable to `useVault()` to track the lock type of the vault:

 ```TypeScript
 const [lockType, setLockType] = useState<LockType>(undefined);